-Let's briefly talk about online decorum (referred to as (n)etiquette).
-As servants of Christ, we must know how to address each other via all methods of communication - whether online or on-ground.
-We realize that in an online classroom, students may be across the globe - all the more reason to state what to expect when communicating online.
-According to The Quality Matters (QM) Higher Education Rubric: Fifth Edition (2014), learner behavior may be culturally influenced, thus it is important that detailed standards for communication are applied to the course.
-While the list is not all inclusive, the following video reinforces the importance of abiding by generally accepted rules of online netiquette.
-When it comes to our communication, let's remember the following: Harding University is a Christian University and expectations are that the relationship and communication style between one another should reflect Harding's Christian mission.
+As servants of Christ, students must know how to address each other respectfully via all methods of communication, whether online or in-person/face-to-face.
+In an online classroom, students may present with differing backgrounds and cultures.
+According to The Quality Matters (QM) Higher Education Rubric: Fifth Edition (2014), learner behavior may be culturally influenced, thus it is important that detailed standards for communication are applied to online learning.
+Specific "Netiquette" guidelines will be posted within the yllabus or Canvas course, but in general, students should treat the web-based classroom as an on-ground classroom abiding by generally accepted rules of respectful communication while appropriately adapting language for the online environment.
+Examples include being clear and concise, utilizing proper grammar and tone, using humor with caution, and being open-minded and forgiving when interacting with a classmates, especially when a disagreement occurs.
+Students' communication style between one another should reflect Harding's mission.